coldbox-modules/cbdebugger/readme.txt

 Holy Ghost which is given unto us. ."
 Romans 5:5

 ********************************************************************************
-WELCOME TO THE DEBUGGER MODULE
+WELCOME TO THE COLDBOX DEBUGGER MODULE
 ********************************************************************************
 Created & copyright by Curt Gratz (Computer Know How) & Luis Majano (Ortus Solutions, Corp)